-Day Program guests are offered support from the Licensed Clinical and Masters Social Worker, and our Psychiatric Nurse Practitioner who are available to explain the direct connection between nutrition and health.
+Day Program guests are offered support from Licensed Clinical and Masters Social Workers, Medical Care staff-RN, and our Psychiatric Nurse Practitioner who are available to explain the direct connection between nutrition and health.
 Healthy food choices are suggested along with education on the impact of poor nutrition on health.
-We have found that this approach, along with collaboration with Cornell Cooperative Extension, is met with enthusiasm.
+We have found that this approach is met with enthusiasm.